cmse822/project-1-team-8/Project1WriteUpFinalSubmission.md

     ![N = 2500 Performance Measurements M1 Pro](performance_berk_laptop_new.png)
     ![N = 4000 Performance Measurements for HPCC dev18](performance_hpcc_intel18.png)
     #Need horizontal line for hpcc

+    Notice that the performance of the Mac M1 Pro dis radically than the performance of the HPCC.
+This is due to the unique architechture of the M1 compared to the HPCC and non-M1 computers.
+Since Apple designed a chip that integrates COU, GPU, Neural Engine, I/O onto one chip, it is able to have sustained performance wheras the HPCC has steeper decline in performance.

 6. How does the measured performance for multiple _N_'s compare to peak?
 Are there any "features" in your plot?
 Explain them in the context of the hardware architecture of your system.
 Include in your write-up a description of your system's architecture (processor, cache, etc.).